 Appropriate clothing is to be worn in the laboratories at all times.
-Clothing should not be loose (saris, dangling neckties, overlarge shirts/blouses, bare midriffs, etc.), skimpy (shorts and/or halter tops) nor torn but should provide adequate protection in case of spills.
-Long hair should be tied back.
-Shoes should cover the upper part of the foot and be made of a material that will shed or repel liquids.
+Clothing should not be loose (e.g., dangling neckties, overlarge shirts/blouses, etc.), show substantial bare skin (e.g., shorts, sleeveless tops), nor be heavily distressed.
+Clothing must provide adequate protection in case of spills.
+Long hair or head coverings that obstruct view or can interfere with experiments or interact with chemicals must be tied back.
+Shoes should cover the upper part of the foot and back of heel and should be made of a material that will shed or repel liquids.
 Lab coats must be worn at all times when using hazardous materials; flame-retardant lab coats should be worn at all times when using flammable and/or pyrophoric chemicals or materials.